ToriGuaz/ToriGuaz/README.md

 -React
 -Node js

-You can reach me through <a href='https://www.linkedin.com/in/florencia-guazzini-37794612a/' target='_blank'>my Linkedln </a>
+You can reach me through <a href='https://www.linkedin.com/in/florencia-guazzini-37794612a/' >my Linkedln </a> https://www.linkedin.com/in/florencia-guazzini-37794612a/

 <!--